How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Framework

 We synthesize such oracle by embedding into \approachName an automated tool for detecting toxic language and hate speech.
 Specifically, we exploit a widely used, commercially deployed toxicity detector called \textsc{Perspective API}~\cite{perspectiveapi}, developed by Google \textsc{Jigsaw} unit. \textsc{Perspective} uses pre-trained classifiers to predict the perceived impact of a comment on a conversation by evaluating the content of the comment across a range of attributes, henceforth referred to as \emph{toxicity categories}. \textsc{Perspective} considers six toxicity categories: \emph{severe toxicity}, \emph{insult}, \emph{profanity}, \emph{identity attack}, \emph{threat}, and \emph{sexually explicit content}.
 The API returns, for a given piece of text, six real-valued scores in the $[0, 1]$ range, one for each category.
 Since categories are not mutually exclusive and there can be some overlap in the evaluated content, scores are independent of each other and, thus, are not normalized to sum to $1$.
 According to Gehman et al.~\cite{GehmanGSCS20}, the approach employed to calibrate the predictive model (\emph{isotonic regression}) ensures that the score can be meaningfully interpreted as a confidence level of toxicity.

-Given the vector of toxicity scores, we apply \emph{scalarization} to summarize the result with a single value that \approachName uses as fitness for a given prompt.
+We apply \emph{scalarization} to the vector of toxicity scores to summarize the result with a single value that \approachName uses as fitness for a given prompt.
 Scalarization converts the problem from multi- to single-objective optimization\footnote{We do not exclude the exploration of multi-objective optimization approaches, which, at the moment, are out of the scope of this work.}.
 We consider two scalarization approaches: \emph{average} of the scores and \emph{max} of the scores, both of them with clamped variants.
 Clamped variants are alternative scalarization versions, where scalarized scores exceeding a fixed threshold are multiplied by a factor ${g\in \mathbb{R}}$: ${0\!<\!g\!<\!1}$, deliberately reducing the actual fitness.
 This approach--referred to as \emph{gaslighting}--implements a fitness function that aims at promoting diversity during the search process.
-Gaslighting manipulates (decreases) the actual toxicity score of good individuals (possibly local optima) and forces the evolutionary search toward other directions to find other, potentially better, candidates.
+Gaslighting manipulates (decreases) the actual toxicity score of good individuals (possibly local optima) and pushes the evolutionary search in other directions to find new and potentially better candidates.

 Possible alternative approaches to evaluating toxicity leverage, for example, \acp{llm}, which recent studies show to align well with human judgment on ethical reasoning~\cite{DBLP:conf/emnlp/RaoKTAC23,DBLP:conf/coling/AgarwalTKC24}.
 Results vary depending on factors like \ac{llm}, prompt phrasing and language~\cite{ DBLP:conf/emnlp/RaoKTAC23,DBLP:conf/nips/ScherrerSFB23,DBLP:conf/coling/AgarwalTKC24}, and highlight that \acp{llm} classification predictions correlate with \textsc{Perspective}~\cite{MishraShyamalICSE24}.